Skip to content

 To delete an CITE action template, follow these steps:

-Search For a CITE Action Template
+Search for a CITE Action Template

 To search for a specific CITE action template, follow these steps:

-2. Under the CITE Actions Administration View, click on the Search Bar and type the name of the desired action template.
+2. Under the CITE Actions Administration View, click the Search Bar and type the name of the desired action template.

 The following image shows the CITE Roles Templates Administration Page.
 Here, administrators can add and delete CITE roles templates.